Mike's high-school graduation home button. years

 The story of my life

 I’m not sure exactly when i clipped this out of a magazine—must be The New Yorker, though god knows how I ended up with a copy of that during the poverty years.
-It so perfectly encapsulates my desperate, ineffectual attempts at living my life that I stuck it on the wall of a half-dozen addresses.
-Chronic skin problems, an absolute shit diet, and a Travis Bickle diary entry that shows exactly what I was basing my hopes on: Publishers Clearing House.
+It so perfectly encapsulates my desperate, ineffectual attempts at living my life that I had it on the wall of my cockroach-infested tenement.
+Chronic skin problems, an absolute shit diet, and a Travis Bickle diary entry reflected exactly what I was basing my hopes on: Publishers Clearing House.

 De Robertis Pasticcheria and Pete's Spice.
 Photo by Martin Mahoney.

 De Robertis Pasticcheria and Pete's Spice around the corner from me on First.
 The pastry shop stood at this location for 110 years, closing in 2014; I loved the rum babàs and the sfogliatellas.
-I worked for three days selling bulk grain at Pete's Spice until I was told to go home and “practice my arithmetic.”
-I think the murals are by Arnie Charnick, who also did locally famous murals at Vselka's.
+I worked for three days selling bulk grain at Pete's Spice until I was told to go home and practice my arithmetic.
+The murals above each store's entrance are by Arnie Charnick, who also did the locally famous paintings at Vselka's.

 Vselka's before the modernization.
 Photographer unknown.